subhashissuara/subhashissuara.github.io/README.md

 # subhashissuara.com

-My personal website at [subhashissuara.com](https://www.subhashissuara.com/)
+My personal website available at [subhashissuara.com](https://www.subhashissuara.com/)

 This project is made using HTML5, CSS3 & Vanilla JavaScript.
 The design philosophy of this website is based on hovering glass effect and glassmorphism aesthetics.